dan-m0/Mouse-Mover/docs/guides/windows-cli-install.md

 3. Follow the installer prompts, it will tell you what to do next

-Once the program is installed and running,
+Once the program is installed and running, you can close it by closing the window that opens, or selecting the window and pressing Ctrl+C

 ## It didn't work!